2637309949/dolphin/README.md

 ## OAuth Server

-> All projects that inherit the platform support single sign-on by default, you can deploy independently or directly as SSO
+> All projects that inherit the platform support single sign-on by default, you can deploy independently or directly as SSO Server

 	Your FrontEnd Project      Your BackEnd Project                     SSO
 		||                              ||                              ||